Skip to main content

 It can be a strong fit, but you should treat that as unproven until you test your own workflow.
 Non-official guidance points to internet, coworking, and nomad community strengths, but your decision should come from real meeting-hour checks for connection stability, noise, and backup workspace access.
 If those checks are inconsistent, keep housing flexible and delay longer commitments.

 Start by verifying your stay path and document path in parallel.
-In your tracker, add: "Add current visa condition after official check" and "Add current stay pathway detail after verification," then confirm both with official immigration or consular channels.
+In your tracker, keep the visa condition and stay pathway marked as pending official verification until both are confirmed through official immigration or consular channels.
 If anything is unclear, pause non-refundable bookings until your document pack is complete.

 Start as soon as your move is real.
 Verify required items on official pages, then cross-check names and dates across your passport and supporting files on both phone and laptop.
 If one key file cannot be fixed quickly, shift your timeline or run a shorter trial plan that fits what you have confirmed.